Truth From A Homeschool Mom Who Has Been There

 Student-directed learning is pure gold.
 Let it trump your lesson plan.

 In the beginning, I was so glued to those lesson plans.
-We HAD to complete this many pages of this subject, complete exercises A through G, and do this many vocabulary words, and read this many chapters of this and that.
+We HAD to complete this many pages of this subject, complete exercises A through G, do this many vocabulary words, and read this many chapters of this and that.
 I worked hard on those lesson plans and we were getting it done.
 After a while though, I started to see something that made me lose the iron grip on the lesson plans.
-T learns best and I believe this is true of every human, we learn best when we are passionate about the subject we are learning.
+People learn best when they are passionate about the subject they are learning.
+People of all ages.
+Including my son.

 No, you may be thinking, good luck having this homeschooling mom show any passion for English, or Math, or whatever subject you totally dreaded in school.
 And you know what?
 That’s a fair statement.
 I believed the same thing.
 Getting T to read a chapter book was like trying to force-feed a stuffed monkey a banana.
 They just won’t swallow that.
 So I get it.